dabit3/react-notes/README.md

 export default Form
 ```

 This component renders a basic form.
-In the component we listen for an __enter__ keyPress event.
-If the key is the __Enter__ key, we call this.props.createNote, passing in the value in the text input.
+In the component we listen for an __enter__ `keyPress` event.
+If the key is the __Enter__ key, we call `this.props.createNote`, passing in the value in the text input.

 ## Testing Your Components